-In this iteration of Craft for a Greater Good, under the leadership of our new Local Resident Fellows, Annie Evelyn and Ellie Richards, we worked to create furniture solutions for the micro-home village being built by BeLoved for the homeless insecure population in Asheville.
+In this iteration of Craft for a Greater Good, under the leadership of our Local Resident Fellows, Annie Evelyn and Ellie Richards, we worked to create furniture solutions for the micro-home village being built by BeLoved for the homeless insecure population in Asheville.

 Activities to-date have included:

 UNCA STEAM Studio offered a University-level semester-long course entitled ‘Craft for a Greater Good: Public Art in Private Spaces.’
 Local Resident Fellows participated in the design, fabrication, and installation of built-in cabinetry for the BeLoved homes.
 This will be an ongoing offering.

 Continuing to build furniture for BeLoved: we will continue building furniture for the BeLoved micro home village and will focus our second year of the program on expanding the reach of the project by continuing to offer workshops with the STEAM Studio’s youth audiences in the Asheville area.

 Presenting about CGG: the Resident Fellows will produce a series of virtual presentations on FS Connects about CGG’s progress